Elizabeth Lee Moody Undergraduate Research Fellowship in the Humanities and the Arts

 The School of Humanities invites humanities majors to join our cohort of the Elizabeth Lee Moody Undergraduate Research Fellowship in the Humanities and the Arts.
 These competitive fellowships offer undergraduate students the opportunity to experience humanities research in a wide range of disciplinary and interdisciplinary fields.
 The fellowship provides a $3,500 summer stipend — available at least once during the student’s undergraduate years at Rice — to support a humanities research project or humanities-related internship.
 Students remain fellows throughout their undergraduate education at Rice.

 - Foster a community of undergraduate students in the humanities and the arts at Rice.

-- Provide one to two summers of funding to pursue research or internship opportunities.
+- Provide at least one summer of funding to pursue research or internship opportunities.

 - Meet monthly for lunch with humanities faculty to introduce key questions and debates in the humanities.